-- 1. Public Works, Fire, and Sherriff's Departments have formed a Unified Command and coordinated closely to respond to storm events in the Woolsey Fire and Creek Fire burn areas.
-The Unified Command was not activated during this quarter but remained engaged and prepared for upcoming events. - 2.
-Public Works continues to partner with several County departments and other stakeholders to streamline processes pertaining to sewage overflows. - 3.
+- 4. Public Works continues to partner with several County departments and other stakeholders to streamline processes pertaining to sewage overflows. - 5.
 Public Works continues to be active on the Emergency Management Council (EMC).
-The EMC Subcommittee meets bi-monthly to discuss emergency management subjects relevant to the Operational Area, including plans, training and exercise opportunities. - 4.
-Public Works participated in emergency coordination meetings for dam safety hazards with US Army Corps, California Department of Water Resources, Sheriff, Fire, and other partner agencies.
-Public Works also planned and hosted interagency table top and functional exercises for San Gabriel Dam. - 5.
+The EMC Subcommittee meets bi-monthly to discuss emergency management subjects relevant to the Operational Area, including plans, training and exercise opportunities. - 6.
+Public Works participated in emergency coordination meetings for dam safety hazards with the US Army Corps, California Department of Water Resources, Sheriff, Fire, and other partner agencies. - 7.
 Public Works engineers continue to participate as members of the Los Angeles County Fire Department California Task Force 2 Urban Search and Rescue (USAR) Team.
-During this quarter, work is also underway to add at least two additional Public Works employees to the USAR team as structure specialists.
+Three additional employees have been added to the USAR team for a total of seven structure specialists from Public Works.
+Various trainings were conducted during this quarter.